Above: Tom’s wife Mary paddles aboard her Gougeon 12.3 kayak on the Rifle River Recreation area in Lupton, Michigan.

 I recently modified the deck of my wife Mary’s fiberglass canoe (one of dozens built from the Gougeon 12.3 mold) to make it more seaworthy and to facilitate a spray skirt.
 More like a kayak.
-Previously, the decks covered only the ends of the boat leaving the middle 40% wide open.
+Previously, the decks covered only the ends of the boat, leaving the middle 40% wide open.
 I’m fairly pleased with how it turned out.
-Continue reading →

 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

 Kayaks are versatile craft.
-I’m a lucky guy who has had decades of pleasure cruising, exploring, fishing and simply relaxing on many different streams and lakes throughout Michigan and Canada in my stripper.
-Comparing the investment dollar per pleasure derived, my kayak wins hands down over all the other water craft I’ve owned.
-In her wake I’ve been taught many lessons, albeit some the hard way.
+I’m a lucky guy who has had decades of pleasure cruising, exploring, fishing, and simply relaxing on many different streams and lakes throughout Michigan and Canada in my stripper kayak.
+Comparing the investment dollar per pleasure derived, my kayak wins hands down over all the other watercraft I’ve owned.
+In her wake, I’ve been taught many lessons, albeit some the hard way.
 Here are a few I thought worth sharing.
 Continue reading →

 …to not-so-wild rivers (below) where the fish are.